-However, if the person was only recently detained, the website may not be updated with the latest information.
+Unfortunately, if the person was only recently detained, the website may not be updated with the latest information.
 Also, the system does not give information for people under 18 years of age.
 In such cases, you’ll need to contact the ICE Enforcement and Removal Operations field office nearest to where the person was picked up.

-If the person is not in ICE detention, he or she may have been taken to a local jail or correctional facility.
+If the person is not in ICE-operated detention facility, he or she may have been taken to a local jail or correctional facility.
 You’ll want to start calling all the ones in the area where the person was picked up.
 Explain who you are, and ask for information on what’s going on and how to visit or help.

 Another option (or necessity, if the ICE officer refuses to speak with you) is to hire an experienced immigration attorney to assist you in tracking down the deportation officer and maintaining lines of communication.
 Also, if the detainee requires regular medical care, an attorney can ensure he or she receives that care.

-It is important to act quickly, especially if the detainee has been deported from the United States previously or has an outstanding removal order (in which case he or she has no right to see an immigration judge).
+It is important to act quickly, especially if the detainee has been deported from the U.S. previously or has an outstanding removal order (in which case he or she has no right to see an immigration judge).
 A detainee can be removed within a few days or even hours, of the initial detention.
 Even if the government does not immediately remove the person, it sometimes transfers detainees between facilities – sometimes in other states, if the person appears to have no immediate family in the area – without warning.